 Both methodologies share the same weakness, uncertainty.
 But by combining the two together, you’ll minimize levels of uncertainty and compound the benefit of both options.

 The Factor Analysis of Information Risk model (the FAIR model) is a risk evaluation framework that combines qualitative and quantitative mechanisms.
-The risk measurement accuracy of the FAIR model makes it one of the most popular frameworks for calculating an organization’s risk appetite.
+The high level of risk measurement accuracy that’s possible with the FAIR model makes it one of the most popular frameworks for calculating an organization’s risk appetite.

 The Importance of Contextualization